manifold-systems/manifold/manifold-deps-parent/manifold-templates/README.md

-# Manifold Templates
+# ManTL (Manifold Template Language)

-Manifold Templates is a lightweight & type safe templating technology for the JVM.
+ManTL is a lightweight & _type-safe_ template engine for the JVM using [Manifold](http://manifold.systems/).
 It is modeled loosely on Java Server Pages (JSP), but is divorced from the Servlet API and thus can be used in any application environment.

-Manifold Templates supports type safe arguments to templates, type safe inclusion of other templates, shared layouts for templates and custom base classes for application-specific logic, among other features.
+ManTL supports type-safe arguments to templates, type-safe inclusion of other templates, shared layouts for templates and custom base classes for application-specific logic, among other features.

-Manifold Templates have the suffix `mtf` (Manifold Template File), often optionally preceded by the language that the template is targeting (e.g. `index.html.mtf`).
+ManTL files have the suffix `mtl`, often optionally preceded by the language that the template is targeting (e.g. `index.html.mtl`).

 See [here](http://manifold.systems/manifold-templates.html) for the documentation.